linz/open-data-registry-cdk/README.md

 - S3 Bucket `s3://nz-elevation` - Dataset Bucket where the elevation model open data is stored.
 It is publicly readable.
 - SNS Topic `nz-elevation-object_created` - AWS S3 `OBJECT_CREATED` events for the `nz-elevation` bucket are emitted from the Amazon Simple Notification Service (SNS).

+### Coastal Elevation

+- S3 Bucket `s3://nz-coastal` - Dataset Bucket where the Coastal Elevation is to be stored.
+It is publicly readable.
+- SNS Topic `nz-coastal-object_created` - AWS S3 `OBJECT_CREATED` events for the `nz-coastal` bucket are emitted from the Amazon Simple Notification Service (SNS).

+### Topography

+- S3 Bucket `s3://nz-topography` - Dataset Bucket where the topography vector tile open data is to be stored.
+It is publicly readable.
+- SNS Topic `nz-topography-object_created` - AWS S3 `OBJECT_CREATED` events for the `nz-topography` bucket are emitted from the Amazon Simple Notification Service (SNS).

 ### Common

 - S3 Bucket `s3://linz-odr-access-logs` - Log Bucket.
 It is where the S3 Access logs from the dataset buckets are stored.